Why This Might Be the Best-Kept Secret in Travel

 2. Local Hosts

 Picture a concierge, guide, friend, Siri and Google rolled into one—basically, the very embodiment of reassurance—and you'll start to get an idea of a Monograms Local Host.
-In Rome, my host was Yolanda, a 30-year resident of the city with a warm smile and quick wit.
+In Rome, mine was Yolanda, a 30-year resident of the city with a warm smile and quick wit.
 She greeted me at the hotel with a packet full of maps, her recommendations and customized logistical info—most important, the times I needed to be ready for my scheduled activities and transfers.
 Everything was presented in the simplest, most transparent format.
 Still, she gave me her personal cell phone number so if I needed directions, a restaurant recommendation or someone to translate with a cab driver, she was available.

 In fact, Yolanda had a dedicated desk in the hotel lobby for Monograms travelers and was there nearly all day to answer questions, arrange transfers and make sure things ran smoothly.